carbon-language/carbon-lang/docs/design/classes.md

 #### Name lookup in member function definitions

-When defining a member function lexically inline, we need to delay type checking until the definition of the current type is complete.
+When defining a member function lexically inline, we delay type checking of the function body until the definition of the current type is complete.
 This means that member lookup is also delayed.
 That means that you can reference `me.F()` in a lexically inline method definition even before the declaration of `F` in that class definition.
 However, unqualified names still need to be declared before.

 ```
 class Point {